Cataract Surgeons in Griffin, GA

 Normally, light passes through the crystal clear lens of the eye.
 A cataract is simply the clouding, or discoloring, of the lens.
 The cataract blocks the passage of light through the eye.
 Cataracts usually progress slowly and cause a gradual loss of sight.
 Most cataracts are a normal part of the aging process and will almost always develop if one lives long enough.
 Although it is uncommon, people under 40 may also develop cataracts.

 Cataracts cause a blurring or distortion of vision.
 Frequently, cataracts will cause a glare from lights as well as halos around lights.
 Some people complain of a “film” over their eyes and blink them frequently in an attempt to remove the film.
 A person wearing eye glasses may keep trying to clean the lenses believing they are dirty.
 If you have any of these symptoms, you may have a cataract.
-A conclusive diagnosis should be made by your Griffin, GA eye doctor.
+As premier cataract specialists in the Griffin area, call us today to get proper cataract treatment and diagnosis.

 Common Symptoms of Cataracts: